polifonia-project/ontology-network/README.md

 | **Music Annotation**    | ann:       | A wrapper of ontologies for music annotations (audio, symbolic).                               | https://w3id.org/polifonia/ontology/music-annotation/     | https://github.com/polifonia-project/music-annotation-ontology     |

-## Ontology and dataset survey

-A survey (included as part of D2.1) reporting existing ontologies with relations to the PON is avaialble [here](d21-ontologies.pdf), and an analogous one about related datasets is [here](d21-datasets.pdf)
+## Contributing

+🙌 We encourage you to explore and leverage the Polifonia Ontology Network v1.0 to enhance your music-related applications, research, and collaborations.
+Your feedback and contributions are highly appreciated as we continue to refine and expand this ontology network.

+Let the power of ontologies unlock new possibilities in the world of music! 🎵✨